CP1401/Practicals/prac_02/README.md

 ## Reflection

-In `questions.txt`, type the heading "Reflection" and answer the following questions:
+In `p2questions.txt`, type the heading "Reflection" and answer the following questions:

 1. What is your current **career goal**?
 What work do you see yourself doing 5 years from now?
 2. How are your current efforts in this subject helping you achieve that goal?